d3v3l0/gtwiwtg/README.md

 definition.

 A generator is an object that can produce a series of values, one value at a time.
-Generators sometimes convenient when you want to deal with series that are too long to fit into memory.
+Generators are sometimes convenient when you want to deal with series that are too long to fit into memory.
 They also help when you want to generate sequential data using functions.